Deadheded/DTM-MIT.Solve/README.md

 The target date is the 31st of March, 2020 to finish this submission.

+Please feel free to add suggestions or addition or start a new branch.

 This submission involves an online marketplace designed from a combination of the Ravencoin (RVN) Block Chain and the Interplanetary File System (IPFS).